dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 ## Can I use OTA updates?

 You can.
 However it is extremely recommended to use USB drive for major OS upgrades (such as 13 -> 14) to avoid larger issues from potentially occurring.
 General updates are usually fine, though it is always a good idea to wait few days to see whether patches break and have to be fixed.

+See more information about updating in [Preparing OCLP for macOS update.](https://dortania.github.io/OpenCore-Legacy-Patcher/UPDATE.html#preparing-oclp-for-macos-update)

 ## Can I use automatic updates?